Sebastian-Fitzner/veams.org/resources/templating/data/pages/methodology/css/introduction/methodology__cssIntro.md

 ### Instruments And Prefixing

 The class systematic of Veams determines that we have to prefix our instruments (Regions, Components, Blocks).
-As a result these instruments are very easy recognizable:
+As a result these instruments are very easy to recognize:

 1. Regions (`.r-`)
 2. Components (`.c-`)